 John McLaughlin has always had a penchant for unusual instruments.

-And the Rex Bogue Double Rainbow was probably the most visually striking guitar that McLaughlin ever used in his illustrious career.
+And the Rex Bogue Double Rainbow was easily the most visually striking guitar that McLaughlin has used in his illustrious career.

 An earlier custom built double-neck by Gibson left him largely disappointed.
 According to McLaughlin, Gibson had generally ignored most of the specifications he had requested.
 "It took them a year to do it -- they had strikes and everything.
 Finally I got it, but they had only done one thing I had asked, and that was the writing of 'Sweetest Is My Lord' on the necks.
 The one thing they'd done was the least important as far as the music.
 The electronics they hadn't done, the neck they hadn't done, the body shape they hadn't done, they hadn't even used the right wood."